Creating an accessible learning environment

 As an instructor or faculty member at the UW Oshkosh, you play an important role in ensuring access for students with disabilities.

-Alternative media is the provision of printed materials in alternative formats for individuals with visual or information processing disabilities.
+Alternative media is the provision of printed materials for individuals with visual or information processing disabilities.

 Equal access to the testing process at the University without compromising the integrity of the class.
 Visit the Testing Center website.